-“Cedric Burnside has been somebody that has been so dear to me,” Azar said.
+“Cedric Burnside has been somebody that has been so dear to me,” Azar said on this morning’s episode of The Gallo Show.
 “I appreciate him not only as an incredible musician and one of the best blues musicians on the planet but one of the most beautiful men I’ve met in my entire life.”

 “Coldwater,” which is named after the 1,677-person town in north Mississippi, is a perfect reflection of the rest of the album which will feature namesake songs such as “Midnight,” “Rosedale,” “Flatlands,” “Rena Lara,” “Greenville,” and “Indianola.”

 “We do have so much history and culture that it’s insane,” Azar explained.
 “Mississippians have been the backbone to so much of my music… Mississippi has this thing where God just said, ‘we’re going to bless you people with incredible personalities, incredible characters, and you’re going to make a lot of history in the arts,’ and it’s just amazing.
 I’ve been blessed to be a part of that fabric, and here we are again, I get to keep making music.”

 While we still have to wait two months to hear the full album, you can click here to listen to “Coldwater,” plus you can hear Azar talk about the creation of the album and how “The Birthplace of America’s Music” influenced him in the video below.